Conservatories and orangeries

 Ceiling fans are a cheaper option.
 These can cost between £50 and £200 or more, and can also incorporate a light fitting.

-It's also worth thinking about blinds, which can help stop glare.
+You may want to install blinds, which can help stop glare.
 Conservatory blinds can be expensive, especially if they're made bespoke, so it's worth getting some ideas on the cost of blinds for your conservatory before you decide if this is the right solution for you.

 Blinds are an important investment - they can give you some much-needed privacy, help make your conservatory much cooler and protect your furnishings from sun damage.